"The Whiskey Route "

 Day 9: Mweka Gate (1638 m / 5,375 ft).

 Still savoring our summit success, we awake and enjoy our last breakfast together on Kilimanjaro.
-The morning will be spent descending to the Mweka Gate where we will have a celebratory buffet style lunch to quench our burgeoning appetites!
-We thank our Tanzanian staff and drive back to Moshi hotel to shower and enjoy a dinner in town.
+The morning will be spent descending through the lush forests to the Mweka Gate where we will have a celebratory buffet style lunch to quench our burgeoning appetites!
+We thank our Tanzanian staff complete the tips and drive back to our Moshi hotel to shower and enjoy a dinner in town.

 Day 10: Jason’s personal magical day.

-A day in a life of the locals as we visit local villages and experience african culture, food, crafts, drink banana beer and sing tribal songs.
+A day in a life of the locals as we visit local villages and experience African culture, food, crafts, experience coffee harvesting and roasting, drink banana beer and sing tribal songs.
 We swim in the rivers and waterfalls, visit the local museum showcasing early native settlement.
 Late into the night we celebrate our African experience in Moshi town perched on a rooftop restaurant enjoying dinner local brews as we dance to the tribal heartbeat of africa.

 Day 11 Depart africa and fly Home